 The current clinical research focuses on cranberry juice, concentrated fruit juice and dry extract (cranberry tablets or capsules).
 However, there is a lack of consistency in the dosage regimen and there is no standard dosage.

-In research on urinary tract infections, the daily dose of 25% pure cranberry juice is between 120 and 1000 ml, and the concentrated cranberry extract in the form of tablets or capsules is used each day from 600 mg to 1200 mg or more.
+In a study against urinary tract infection, the daily dose of 25% pure cranberry juice was between 120 and 1000 ml, and the concentrated cranberry extract in the form of lozenges or capsules was used 600 mg to more than 1200 mg per day respectively.

 The best time to use is after meals.
 In addition, please confirm with your doctor about your physical condition before use to ensure safety